The Road to the Hindu Marriage Act 1955: William Bentinck

 Bentinck realised that European officers in India were being paid exorbitant salaries.
 He wanted to cut this expenditure down to as low an amount as possible in order to increase the revenue generated by the company.
 Indian men could not do their job because they were not conversant with the English language to the extent needed.
 Local men in Calcutta were also clamouring to learn English and European science and literature.
 Added to tht was Bentinck's desire as a nationalist to propagate British culture.

 There were opposing forces in the form of orientalists like Horace Wilson, to be sure; but there were also great allies like Thomas Macaulay (who was the first law member of the governor-general's council), and Macaulay's brother-in-law, Sir Charles Trevelyan.
-He was also greatly influenced in this (as indicated earlier in this piece) by the utilitarian ideas of James Mill, one of the great influencers of his liberal ideology along with his (Whig) party, his father, and Jeremy Bentham.
+He was also greatly influenced in this (as indicated earlier in this piece) by the utilitarian ideas of John Stuart Mill, one of the great influencers of his liberal ideology along with his (Whig) party, his father, and Jeremy Bentham.

 Macaulay implememented Bentinck's initiative in a concrete fashion, and is to this day credited with the introduction of English medium education in this country.